Due to the COVID-19 situation accreditation is by mail

 The COVID-19 pandemic has resulted in necessary restrictions on indoor gatherings.
-Therefore, we are unable to offer face to face training for drivers for until the current restrictions are eased.
+Therefore, we are unable to offer face-to-face training for drivers until the current restrictions are eased.

 To ensure drivers who either require training to enable their certificates to be re-issued (certificates last three years) or require training to enable a new certificate to be issued, the VWMA has developed a course pack which will be mailed to your driver.

 Once restrictions ease, face to face PIW training will resume.

 PIW Certificate takes one full day.
 The postage distance course can be completed when the driver is available.
 Once a registration and payment is received, certification typically takes five to seven days.

 What is Prescribed Industrial Waste?

 - asbestos and asbestos contaminated materials,

 - Contaminated soil (Category A, B, C), and

 - Used oil filters.